amssoftx/amssoftx.github.io/README.md

 ## CORPORATE OVERVIEW
 AMSSoftX is a high-velocity technology architecture firm operating on a global scale.
 We specialize in the convergence of Artificial Intelligence, Embedded Systems, and Enterprise Software Development.
 Our mission is to transform complex conceptual frameworks into high-performance, scalable, and tangible technological realities.
-We define our practice through "Vibe Coding"—a methodology that harmonizes rapid AI-driven development with robust, production-ready engineering standards.
+We define our practice through "AI Solutions"—a methodology that harmonizes rapid AI-driven development with robust, production-ready engineering standards.

 ---